Drugs: Adding User Reviews

 Qualitative test (in-person study)

 Healthline, like its competitors Drugs.com and WedMD, provides clinical drug information (i.e. info about pharmaceutical and over-the-counter drugs).
-One feature the site was lacking is the ability for users to leave or read reviews from other users about a drug.
+One feature the site was lacking is the ability for users to read or write reviews from other users about a drug.

-Commenting on drugs is not as straightforward as a 5-star rating system like Amazon reviews.
-To create a meaningful review, we need to know the user's age, gender, how effective it was at resolving symptoms, how many side effects were experienced, etc.
+User reviews for drugs is not as straightforward as a 5-star rating system like Amazon reviews.
+To create a meaningful review, additional context is needed, such as user's age, gender, how effective it was at resolving symptoms, how many side effects were experienced, etc.

 You can explore my design process further in the video walkthrough below.